Penile Clamps for Incontinence: How They Work, Safety, and Alternatives

 What Is a Penile Clamp?

-A penile clamp is a small external device worn around the penis that applies gentle pressure to the urethra.
-By compressing the urethral channel, it helps prevent urine from leaking out while the device is in place.
+A penile clamp is a small external device worn around the penis that applies pressure to the urethra.
+By compressing the urethral channel, it can help prevent urine from leaking while the device is in place.

 It is important to understand that a clamp does not treat the underlying cause of incontinence.
 It manages the symptom.
 When the clamp is removed, leakage may still occur because the pelvic floor muscles themselves have not changed.